julianfresco/Bull-Queue-Scratch-Pad/distributedSystemExample/README.md

 ## How to Run

 To see it in action, open up 2 shell sessions and in one, run publisher and in the other run listener.
+These sessions can be from different machines--you will need to update the redis host IP so they point to the same redis instance.

-**Terminal 1**
+**Terminal/Machine 1**

     $ node publisher
     Added 9 jobs to `hello world distributed` queue.